30 Questions Financial Advisors Should Ask Clients in 2025

 30. “When was the last time you updated your beneficiaries and estate documents?”

-How to Have an Effective Meeting With Clients
+How to Run an Effective Meeting With Clients

 Jump's AI notetaker can automatically join your online meetings and handle the note-taking for you.
 Instead of scribbling notes or worrying about follow-ups, you get instant meeting documentation.
 The software generates detailed notes, recap summaries, and even drafts follow-up emails, all without manual effort.